Categories

 This is where the great idea of development aid began.
 The industrialized countries - especially, but not exclusively, those of the West - wanted to help the underdeveloped nations of the South with know-how and capital in order to "fight" ignorance, disease and poverty and to open up a better future for neglected people, even in forgotten regions.
 Unfortunately, this goal of "helping people to help themselves" has often remained unachieved, and many countries around the world are poorer today than they were half a century ago.*)

-Where even development aid could not improve the lot of the poor, where, despite all the promises made by politicians, the economic situation even worsened, there Marxist ideologues promised the end of injustice and mismanagement, provided that a socialist state was established based on the model of the Soviet Union would.
+Where even development aid was unable to improve the lot of the poor, where despite all the promises made by politicians the economic situation actually worsened, mostly because the population grew faster than the economy, Marxist ideologues promised an end to injustice and mismanagement, provided only that a socialist state was established - following the example of the Soviet Union.

 Since the Russian Revolution in 1917, communism has become the hope of the world's poor; to the longing of the underdeveloped or oppressed peoples who - rightly or wrongly - felt exploited by capitalists and demanded a more just world order that took their needs better into account.